Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of Illinois and the applicable provisions of the Uniform Commercial Code as adopted in said state, without regard to its conflict of laws principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the courts located in the State of Illinois, and the Parties hereby consent to personal jurisdiction and venue therein.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California and the provisions of the Uniform Commercial Code as adopted in that State, without regard to conflict-of-laws principles.
+Any action arising under this Agreement shall be brought exclusively in the courts located in the State of California, and the Parties consent to personal jurisdiction and venue therein.

 ENTIRE AGREEMENT